 So, what does all this mean for you?
 If you are looking to get marketing materials or stationery printed for your business but want to make sure you utilize a printer who uses responsible printing practices, there are a few things you should consider:

-- Do they offer a variety of recycled papers?
-Green printers should offer a range of different recycled paper stocks depending on what you are looking.
+Green printers should offer a range of different recycled paper stocks depending on what you are looking for.